Below you will discover Sonoma State University through the lens of a variety of facts and statistics.

 Satellite Centers

-Extended Education provides access to Sonoma State University’s intellectual, cultural, and educational resources to the community and to international students.
+Extended Education provides access to Sonoma State University’s intellectual, cultural, and educational resources to the community and international students.
 In addition to summer and winter intersessions, which provide general education and major courses for earlier graduation, the school offers a variety of coursework for professional development and licensure, along with degree programs designed for working adults.
 Among its community-based programs are the summer youth enrichment program EXCEL, and the Osher Lifelong Learning Institute for older adults (with classes at SSU, Oakmont and Healdsburg).
 International students can acquire the English language skills they need for business or academics at the Sonoma State American Language Institute.

 Employee Type | Number | Percentage |